Las Vegas Attraction

 - Take photos and explore briefly

-- No extended activities
+- extended activities beyond viewing and photography

 The experience is focused almost entirely on: